 14. Beige/Greige home decor and paint colors

 Beige and the newest trend “Greige” aka a grey beige color is the ultimate neutral color palette to tie all your decor together in a cohesive and serene way.
 As a renter, adding some neutral colors help to balance out any pops of color or statement pieces you may have.
 If you are able to paint your walls, then adding a beige or greige color will help warm up a room.

 In the example below from Ashley at homelikeyoumeanit.com is a warm greige called “Accessible Beige.”
 I love the subtle impact this color adds to the room.

 15. Olive trees

 This has been a trend on the rise since about 2017.
-We all love real plants and you can hop in this trend by growing you own or by finding a very convincing fake.
+We all love real plants and you can hop in this trend by growing your own or by finding a very convincing fake.
 Plants help us to relax and olive trees are taking the design world with force.
-If you choose to grow your own, you can grow them in a pot with in a space that gets at least 6 hours of direct sunlight per day.
+If you choose to grow your own, you can grow them in a pot within a space that gets at least 6 hours of direct sunlight per day.
 Place your olive tree in a wicker basket and you will be knocking out 2 of these home decor trends of 2021 with 1 stone.

 I hope you found this post helpful and inspiring.
 I have curated products that you can shop to incorporate in your home based on the home decor trends of 2021 below.